 Until recently, VPNs worked with Netflix until the company started coming down on VPN users.
-You can no longer access U.S. Netflix using one.
-If your I.P. address is in the U.S, I don’t understand how they know but I guess that’s part of the chase.
+You can no longer access U.S. Netflix even if using one.
+I don’t understand how they know but I guess that’s part of the chase.

 To get a regular network and programs like CNN news, the most popular option according to friends here is a subscription to Canada’s Shaw Network with a Shaw PVR (personal video recorder) receiver.
-With the current political situation in the U.S. I have divorced myself from the network news and stick to Dave Pell’s Nextdraft newsletters for my news.
+With the current political situation in the U.S. I have divorced myself from the network news and stick to Dave Pell’s Nextdraft newsletters to stay current.

 Once I arrived to Mexico, again, all I could access was Mexican YouTube (YouTube.Mx) which does not allow the movie purchasing service.
 You can’t view many of the U.S. videos either, most notably clips from SNL.
 Here again is where VPNs save you.
-So far, as long as I'm using one I can access American YouTube.
+So far, as long as I'm using a VPN, I can access American YouTube.

 This whole situation of getting access to new movies, popular YouTube videos like Saturday Night Live sketches or new television or network series' turns 65-year-olds who have never had a speeding ticket to unapologetic outlaws.
 To get many programs, they turn to Pirate Bay, Popcorn Time and other illegal sources.
-Pirate Bay even advises you get a VPN before using its site.
+Pirate Bay advises you get a VPN before using its site.
 Together, you are Bonnie and Clyde.

-To a man, expats tell me they’d happily pay a fee but they aren’t given that option.
-It’s either break the law or don’t see the movie or program.
+To a man, expats tell me they’d happily pay a fee for their movies.
+They aren’t given that option.
+It’s either break the law or don’t see the hot movie or program.
 You already feel a little more like an outlaw just by living here so it all begins to make sense to you.